akikuno/DAJIN2/docs/ROADMAP.md

 ## 🐛 Bug Fixes

++ Updated `utils.input_validator.validate_genome_and_fetch_urls` to obtain `available_server` more explicitly.
+Previously, it relied on HTTP response codes, but there were instances where the UCSC Genome Browser showed a normal (200) response while internally being in error.
+Therefore, with this change, a more explicit method is employed by searching for specific keywords present in the normal HTML, to determine if the server is functioning correctly.
+[Commit Detail](https://github.com/akikuno/DAJIN2/commit/24a02591e8a146030012dbf564e4b6cd98d42139)

++ Added `config.reset_logging` to reset the logging configuration.
+Previously, when batch processing multiple experiment IDs (names), a bug existed where the log settings from previous experiments remained, and the log file name was not updated.
+However, with this change, log files are now created for each experiment ID.
+[Commit Detail](https://github.com/akikuno/DAJIN2/commit/b83669c627710a5e358f934212e961373203ee52)

 + Debugged `core.py`: Modified the specification of `paths_predefined_fasta` to accept input from user-entered ALLELE data.
 Previously, it accepted fasta files stored in the fasta directory.
 However, this approach had a bug where fasta files left over from a previously aborted run (which included newly created insertions) were treated as predefined.
 This resulted in new insertions being incorrectly categorized as predefined.
 [Commit Detail](https://github.com/akikuno/DAJIN2/commit/6dd9247f010eb6168157ae9236a634efcfb84a5f)

 ## ⛔️ Deprecated